Skip to Content

 • Hanging tongue syndrome — Repeated or overly tight tongue tying has been linked to nerve damage that can cause the tongue to hang permanently outside the mouth.
 This is more common than many in the industry acknowledge.

 Organizations including RSPCA Australia have called for stronger regulation or outright bans, citing both the behavioral distress evidence and the lack of consistent performance benefit.
-Their position is that the welfare cost cannot be justified when the benefit is unproven for most horses.
+Some jurisdictions have responded — Victoria, Australia now requires mandatory veterinary inspection of tongue ties before races, and Germany banned them entirely in 2018.
+These regulatory moves reflect a shift in how the industry is weighing the evidence.
 This connects to broader patterns of behavioral stress in racehorses that trainers and regulators are increasingly taking seriously.

 From the barn: I had a gelding that became visibly agitated every time we tried a tongue tie — head shaking, ears pinned, clearly communicating that he hated it.
 We switched to a different bit configuration and the behavior we were trying to fix resolved without the tie.
 That horse taught me more about the limits of tongue ties than any study.
 Some horses tolerate them fine.
 Others tell you clearly they don’t.
 You have to pay attention to which one you’re dealing with.